David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

-If you are one of those people who eats every two or three hours to "boost your metabolism," you could end up eating more than you need over the course of the day.
-But, if you cut your calorie intake down to 10–12 times your body weight (in pounds), it would be difficult not to lose body fat.
+If you are one of those people who eats every two or three hours to "boost your metabolism," you could easily find yourself eating more than you need over the course of the day.
+But, if you cut your calorie intake down to 10–12 times your body weight (in pounds), it would be difficult not to lose weight.

 Eating less may be a bit of a challenge; although, if your diet centers around whole natural foods, with plenty of fruit and vegetables, you should not need to go hungry.
-But anything in life that’s worth accomplishing will take some effort and discipline.
-So, if you’re not losing weight the way you want to, the answer may be very simple–eat less!
+But anything in life that’s worth accomplishing will take a certain degree of effort and discipline.
+So, if you’re not losing weight the way you want to, the answer may be very simple: Eat less!

 2. You’re Eating Too Many Starchy Carbs

-If you are overweight, chances are you won’t be very insulin sensitive, so you won’t handle carbohydrates very well.
+If you are overweight, there's a good chance you won’t be very insulin sensitive, so you won’t be able to handle carbohydrates very well.
 Most people don’t do enough physically demanding work to warrant a high carb intake anyway.

 3. You’re Eating Your Carbs at the Wrong Time